sonamdawa101/wylie/README.md

 # js-wylie
-wylie keyboard with javascript
+wylie keyboard DEMO at https://www.sonamdawa.com/wylie.html

-CHECK THE WORKING DEMO at https://www.sonamdawa.com/wylie.html
+Pure Tibetan syllables are fully supported by this script.
+Sanskrit clusters may not work correctly.